reda-maizate/apigateway-from-scratch/README.md

 1. Clone the repository
 2. Run the command: `make tf-up` in the `api-gateway` directory.
 This will launch the infrastructure with the API Gateway and all the microservices on Scaleway.
+3. Then run the command: `infra/ansible/scripts/run-all-playbooks.sh -pkp "<your_private_key_path>"` in the `api-gateway` directory.
+This will install all the dependencies and start all the microservices.
-3. Once the command above is finished, you should have an `instance_ip` as a Terraform output.
+4. Once the commands above are finished, you should have an `instance_ip` as a Terraform output (you can access it, by going in the directory `infra/terraform` and run the command: `terraform output` to get it).
 You can use this IP to access the API Gateway.
-4. To test the API Gateway, you can use Postman or any other REST client.
+5. To test the API Gateway, you can use Postman or any other REST client.
 The API Gateway URL is available at `<your_instance_ip>:8080`.

 ### Testing the API Gateway
 #### User service